Setting up Key Services for New Law Students

 The University also sponsors an official carpool mobile app, which provides carpool matches in real time and allows you to schedule future carpool rides or ride with a fellow 'Cane.
 RideFlag allows students to use the vehicle of the permit holder or any other rider's parking permit.
 Information on the RideFlag program may be found here.

 The University's Transit Program offers discounts for students to use the Metrorail, Tri-Rail, Metrobus and Miami-Dade express buses.
 Full-time students get fares at 50% off the regular price when you bring your Cane Card to the University Center ticket window or call 305-284-2318.
 College Easy Pass must be purchased before the 9th of the month.
 Pricing for each transit system may be viewed here.

 Included in each student’s law school tuition and fees is a membership to the Wellness Center (UM’s Gym).
 Students can gain admittance to the Wellness Center by showing a Cane Card.
 Learn more about the Wellness Center.

 E-mail/IT: Connecting to the Network

 Laptops are not required although not surprisingly, many if not most students arrive at law school with laptops.
 Click here to find computer information and recommendations.
-Join Miami Law’s Information Technology team who will show how to get connected to the Wireless canes network, set up email accounts, and install printer drivers so that new students are prepared for classes to begin.
-Please bring a laptop.
+Before classes begin, Miami Law’s Information Technology team will show how to get connected to the Wireless canes network, set up email accounts, and install printer drivers so that new students are prepared for classes to begin.

 Disability Services Accommodations

-Miami Law’s Office of Disability Services is well equipped to support students of Miami Law.
+Miami Law’s Office of Student Accessibility and Inclusion is well equipped to support students of Miami Law.
 It is very important to contact this office during the summer if a student plans to request accommodations for fall semester or determine eligibility for accommodations.
 Click here to learn more.